Many beginner traders feel more comfortable trading without leverage when they first start out and this is completely normal.

 This type of trading doesn’t require a lot of capital and your profits might be sufficient for spot trading.

-How we compare trading with and without leverage
+How we compare both trading styles

 When we compare the two different trading styles we usually look at short-term traders and longer-term investors.